ateneomathdept/math100.2_2021Sem1/lectures/1Stocks/README.md

 # VaR for Stocks

-This folder contains the Jupyter notebooks used for our programming sessions on VaR for Stocks.
+This folder contains the Jupyter notebooks and slides used for our lectures on VaR for Stocks.